luismiguelcasadodiaz/inception/README.md

 • A second volume that contains your WordPress website files.

-• A docker network that establishes the connection between your containers.
+• A Docker network that establishes the connection between your containers.

 • In your WordPress database, there **must be two users**, one of them being the administrator.
 The administrator’s username **can’t contain admin/Admin or administrator/Administrator** (e.g., admin, administrator, Administrator, admin-123, and so forth).